AlfonsoJLuna/alfonsoluna.io/content/sff-pc.md

 ### The graphics card

 The graphics card is a Sapphire RX 480 NITRO+ 8GB that I already had from a previous build.
-I wanted to keep the same card as it is performant enough for my needs and its Linux drivers work especially well (at least compared to NVIDIA or older AMD cards).
+I wanted to keep the same card as it is more than enough for my needs and its Linux drivers work especially well (at least compared to NVIDIA or older AMD cards).

 This NITRO+ version has an on-board switch which allows you to select between two BIOS.
 With the first BIOS the card runs at standard clocks, while with the second BIOS the frequency is overclocked.
 For this build I had to set the switch to use the first BIOS in order to reduce generated heat.

 ![The RX 480 in its original form.][gpu]

 After two years of use, just after the warranty expired, the fans started to make an annoying noise, even when idling.
-These fans were the most loud components of the computer by difference.
+These fans were the loudest components of the computer by difference.

 I removed the stock fans and measured the distance available between the heatsink and the cover of the case: